zouppen/aoc-2024/log.md

 would be no obstacles).
 Then we count the number of cheats which have length $\leq dijkstra(start, end) - 100$.

-Then I refactored the hacky part 1bruteforcer to use the algorithm from part 2, so the final run times were 0.13 seconds for part 1 and 1.1 seconds for part 2.
+Then I replaced the hacky bruteforcer I did in part 1 with the efficient algorithm from part 2.
+The final run times were 0.13 seconds for part 1 and 1.1 seconds for part 2.
 The difference comes not from running Dijkstra algorithm (it is run twice in both parts), but the number of neighbour lookups (836 in part 2 and only 8 in part 1).
 So doubling the cheat